The Occultation of a W=11.34 Star by (10430) Martschmidt

 Video data, posted to YouTube channel "Cabrillo Astro"

 This is a bright event, with good rank, and high probability of getting good data from inside the predicted shadow.
 Karl von Ahnen and I are both inside the path.
 Kirk will be out of town and not doing this one.
-It's near the 97% moon, however, at only 9 degrees away - the sky will be bright.
+However, this event is near the 97% moon, at only 9 degrees away - the sky will be bright.
 I would not go more than 2x setting, and maybe even 1x setting if the star is bright enough.
 Minimizing sky noise will be good.
 Probably 2x is best, as my guess.

 W band (my nomenclature) is the "Watec 910hx band" magnitude.
-This turns out, from photometric calibrations by Hristo, to be close to the "r" magnitude, which I've used at the title here.
+This turns out, from photometric calibrations by Hristo, to be very close to the "r" magnitude, which I've used at the title pre-event prediction which this page was meant initially to be.
+Indeed, after discovering Pavlov's transformation formulae, the W magnitude is the same.

 Alt=42, Az=88 in the East.
 Target star and asteroid are about 1/3 of the way from the Plieades to the Hyades star clusters, above the rising moon.